Transform into Ken with Ryan Gosling's 'Barbie' workout and diet plan

 Ryan Gosling strictly adheres to his workout and diet plans that whip him into shape for all his heart-throb roles.
 After looking at the training schedule from Gosling’s trainer Arin Babaian (via FitnessVolt), we’re surely impressed (and intimated) by how hard he toiled to build those rock-hard abs.
 Ryan Gosling and all the other Kens also followed healthy eating plans and did a form of intermittent fasting based on their schedules.

-So, do you want to try out Ryan Gosling’s Barbie workout?
-If yes, keep reading!
+If you’re ready to try out Ryan Gosling’s Barbie workout, read on.

 Turn into real-life Ken with Ryan Gosling’s ‘Barbie’ workout